modernben/forge-docs/1.0/servers/types.md

 ### Load Balancers

 Load balancers are meant to distribute incoming web traffic across your servers.
-To do so, load balances use Nginx as a "reverse proxy" to evenly distribute the incoming traffic.
+To do so, load balancers use Nginx as a "reverse proxy" to evenly distribute the incoming traffic.
 Therefore, load balancers are only provisioned with Nginx.